Mother’s Day is here.

 For sure it is one of the most difficult days of the year in the continuing cycle of my grief calendar.
 We are a family of four that looks to all the world like a family of three.
 My child is not an only child, though she appears to be.
 She lives without her brother as a physical presence in her life.
 I don’t think it's always easy for her.

 It's impossible to truly find the words to adequately express the pain and longing that continue to be part of daily existence without my son’s living and growing presence in this world.
-He would be 12 years old on his birthday this year.
+He should be here on his birthday this month to celebrate.
 It is difficult for me to imagine what he might look like.
 I wish I knew what kinds of things he would like to do, what subjects he would like in school, what he would like to eat, what he would not like, who his friends might be.
-I also have a living child; our spirited, funny, smart, beautiful, creative, inquisitive, talented 9 year old daughter.
+I also have a living child; our spirited, funny, smart, beautiful, creative, inquisitive, talented daughter.
 I am profoundly grateful for her presence in this world and in our lives.
 Her presence does not negate his absence.

 I am a mother to two children, one who is alive and one who is dead.
 My motherhood for both of my children is special and sacred and also totally ordinary.
 I am a mother among many mothers.
 Early on in the searing and raw pain, I felt a deep connection to the many bereaved mothers who I realized existed in the world all around me and those who had already grieved the deaths of their children for millennia before me.
 I was neither special nor alone, and this realization brought me strange comfort and a sense of timeless connection.